Odraxs/go-z-v-mail/README.md

 ## GO Z V MAIL

-This project will consist in 4 folders:
+This project consist in 4 folders:

 - `data-embedding`: the folder that automated the process to create and embed the index `emails` to the zincsearch database.
 - `web`: the folder that contains the web application.